Cathedral of Saint Peter (Wilmington, Delaware): St. Peter's Cathedral

-Thanks to a grant from the Catholic Diocese Foundation, the diocese was able to replace the roof while keeping the cathedral open for worship.
-With the assistance of the cathedral's rector, Father Joseph Cocucci, the diocese undertook further renovations at Saint Peter's:
+By 2007, new structural problems had arisen at St. Peter's.
+A plaster rosette had fallen from the ceiling into the pews and the roof was leaking.
+A grant from the Catholic Diocese Foundation allowed the diocese to replace the roof while keeping the cathedral open for worship.
+With the assistance of the cathedral rector, Reverend Joseph Cocucci, the diocese undertook further renovations at Saint Peter's: